Summary: Film Theory, Modernism, Political Cinema, DEFA, World Cinema.

-I am the author of Politics as Form in Lars von Trier: A Post-Brechtian Reading (New York: Bloomsbury, 2013), which was reissued in paperback in 2015.
+I am the author of Rethinking Brechtian Film Theory and Cinema (forthcoming in October 2018 with Edinburgh University Press), and of Politics as Form in Lars von Trier: A Post-Brechtian Reading (New York: Bloomsbury, 2013, paperback in 2015).
 I have also co-edited (with Mark Steven) a book on The Cinema of Theo Angelopoulos (Edinburgh: Edinburgh University Press, 2015).

 I am also working on two book-length projects.
-The first one looks at the cinema of Konrad Wolf, one of the most esteemed DEFA filmmakers; and the second one investigates the idea of the Kafkaesque in World Cinema.
-Furthermore, Thomas Austin (University of Sussex) and I are working on an edited collection that looks at Cinemas of Crisis: Film and Contemporary Europe and addresses filmmakers' engagements with pressing issues of the moment via popular genres, documentary, art cinema, experimental film, intermedia work and gallery installation.
+The first one investigates the idea of the Kafkaesque in World Cinema and the second one looks at the cinema of Konrad Wolf, one of the most esteemed DEFA filmmakers.
+Furthermore, Thomas Austin (University of Sussex) and I are working on an edited collection Cinemas of Crisis: Film and Contemporary Europe which addresses filmmakers' engagements with pressing social and political issues in Europe.

-I would welcome PhD proposals in areas related to any aspect of Film Theory, European Cinema in its historical, and political context, Cinema and Modernism, Intermediality (Cinema and the other Arts).
+I would welcome PhD proposals in areas related to any aspect of Film Theory, European Cinema in its historical, and political context, Cinema and Modernism, Intermediality (Cinema and the other Arts), political cinema.

 Professional Teaching Qualifications: Fellow of the UK Higher Education Academy